Jim Amaral: Painting in the 1980s

 In 1980 Amaral returned to Bogotá.
 In the following two decades he worked with oil and acrylic paint, rendering meditative compositions with shadowed and earthy palettes.
-His finesse finds expression in this medium as well.
-Amongst them, a series titled Mourning Fruit, characterized by various arrangements of dried and mummified fruits placed on intricate varieties of patterned surfaces with celestial bodies hanging somberly or luminously in the sky.
-"My paintings are dense, they have layers and layers of acrylic paint; thus, as I saturate the space, the possibility of the void expands (...)
+These include a series titled Mourning Fruit, which uses dried and mummified fruits placed on patterned surfaces with celestial bodies hanging in the sky.
+He said: "My paintings are dense, they have layers and layers of acrylic paint; thus, as I saturate the space, the possibility of the void expands (...)
 The fruit is a contradiction, because although itself it means life, at the same time it is dry, soft or stony, that is to say, lonely".
-In the tradition of vanitas and memento mori, with these paintings the artist reflects on death, decay and the passage of time.
+The works reflect on death, decay and the passage of time.

 Sculpture in the 1990s

-In his early career, looking for identity as an artist, Amaral experimented with visual arts branches and techniques.
-In 1959 he started making his first sculptures and casting them at Gerardo Benítez Foundry, the only casting site in Bogotá at the time.
-But the process and the effects were very disappointing for the artist and because of those technical difficulties he soon left sculpture for collages and drawing.
-Again, in 1989, on a trip accompanying his wife Olga de Amaral to an exhibition site in Santa Fe, New Mexico, USA, the artist discovered Shidoni Foundry, where he was able to cast his visually recognizable three-dimensional creations.
+In his early career, Amaral experimented with a variety of visual arts.
+In 1959 he had begun to make sculptures, but he found the process and the effects disappointing, so turned instead to collages and drawing.
+In 1989, on a trip with his wife Olga de Amaral to an exhibition site in Santa Fe, New Mexico, USA, he discovered the Shidoni Foundry and began to create new sculptures.

 His cire-perdue bronzes from this period are characterized by mythological themes, metamorphosis, death, the human condition and the mysteries of the cosmos.
-"I've been asking myself insistently and for many years how it is to die.
-To leave one darkness in order to enter another semidarkness, the one that belongs to death.
-A lot of this is embodied in my sculptures and that's why this question upsets me profoundly.
-No one has ever seen this in my creations and it might not even be like this, but in this journey between the two darknesses I put all my effort".
-Often his figures are depicted with small heads, absent facial features, and gender ambiguities.
-The sensuality that characterized his earlier two-dimensional creations takes on new veneers in the textures and refined patinas of his bronzes, in which he also explores solidity and monumentality.
-Eduardo Serrano speaks of the creatures rendered in these bronzes as expectant and concerned for the future with “composed anxiety.”
-William Ospina in his literary and poetic essay, points the irony in Amaral's bronze sculptures from the 90s.
+His figures are often depicted with small heads, absent facial features, and gender ambiguities.
+The sensuality that characterized his earlier two-dimensional creations are reflected in the textures and refined patinas of his bronzes, in which he also explores solidity and monumentality.
+Eduardo Serrano considered the creatures rendered in these bronzes as expectant and concerned for the future with “composed anxiety.”
+William Ospina found irony in the sculptures.